Angel0po/EDA_BON-AO/README.md

      f"The median value of the 'in_shazam_charts' is {shazam_median}"
      ```

-     The first line of code uses .median() which calculates the median of a given column and stores the value of the median in shazam_median
+     The first line of code uses .median(), which calculates the median of a given column and stores the value of the median in shazam_median
-     The second line of code prints out the information of what is the value of the median
+     The second line of code prints out the information on the value of the median

      Output
      ![image](https://github.com/user-attachments/assets/d79231ff-8210-4bd6-aab3-56d8c950306f)